CatalaLang/catala-examples/README.md

 # Catala examples

-This directory contains examples of Catala programs.
+This repository contains examples of Catala programs.
 It is highly recommended to locate your own Catala programs in this directory, since programs in this directory will receive first-class support during the alpha and beta stage of the Catala programming language development.